MrLostInTheInternet/e-verything/README.md

 # 🎉 Acknowledgements <a name = "acknowledgement"></a>
 - Inspiration: go + htmx
 - References: air, go, htmx
+- Thanks to luv3code for the images of the products.

 <p align="center">
 <br>